Regulation Guide

 Licence: ASIC AFSL 318232 | Entity: AxiCorp Financial Services Pty Ltd | Since: 2010 Verify on ASIC Professional Registers →

-AxiCorp Financial Services Pty Ltd holds AFSL 318232.
-This broker has enforcement history worth knowing about: in January 2020, ASIC suspended Axi's licence, citing concerns about financial resource adequacy.
-AxiCorp challenged the suspension at the Administrative Appeals Tribunal.
-ASIC ultimately withdrew the proposed suspension in February 2021 after AxiCorp addressed the regulator's concerns.
+Axi's regulatory history has a chapter most broker comparison sites skip.
+In January 2020, ASIC suspended AxiCorp's licence, citing concerns about financial resource adequacy.
+AxiCorp challenged that at the Administrative Appeals Tribunal.
+ASIC withdrew the proposed suspension in February 2021 after AxiCorp addressed the concerns.

 The licence is currently active with no outstanding restrictions as of March 2026.
-The suspension episode — which didn't result in cancellation — illustrates that ASIC does act when it has concerns, and that the tribunal review process provides checks on regulatory decisions.
+The suspension episode — which didn't end in cancellation — actually demonstrates two things: ASIC acts when it has concerns, and the tribunal review process provides genuine checks on those decisions.
+Whether that makes you more or less comfortable with Axi is your call.
+Better to go in knowing the history than find out later.

 Key finding: Active licence, but the 2020 suspension episode is part of this broker's regulatory history.
 Worth knowing before depositing.
 Full safety investigation: Coming soon